Aggressive Driving vs Road Rage: Understanding the Key Differences

 What is Aggressive Driving?

 Aggressive driving is a term that describes a spectrum of risky driving behaviors that demonstrate a disregard for safety and traffic rules.
 One of the most common forms of aggressive driving is speeding.
-This is a behavior noted by the National Highway Traffic Safety Administration (NHTSA) as a contributing factor in approximately 29% of all traffic fatalities.
+This behavior is noted by the National Highway Traffic Safety Administration (NHTSA) as a contributing factor in approximately 29% of all traffic fatalities.

 Other behaviors that fall under aggressive driving include: